cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

 - If we wanted to get inside the container again it is enough to copy the name of the container and write:

         docker attach <name of the container>
+### **Binding overwrites the container files**
+In the case we have interest in some files inside the container (for example `duartej/m1992-pyroot` has a `.ipynb` and a `.pdf`) we should know that the binding option obscures the content inside the directory of the container we want to use.
+To solve this there are two options:
+- 1. First running the container without binding anything, then copying the content of the gate to the folder we want to bind in the host and then running the image binding this folder to the gate:

+                docker run -it --rm duartej/m1992-pyroot:latest
+                docker cp ecstatic_ramanujan:/gate C:\MONTURADECAYE
+                docker run -v C:\MONTURADECAYE:/gate -it --rm duartej/m1992-pyroot:latest
+- 2. **Danilo's solution!** Also we could just take profit on the fact that any directory in the path on the `-v <path in host>:<path in container>` that does not exist is going to be created, so we could create and overwrite an empty directory in just one step:

+                docker run -v C:\MONTURADECAYE:/gate/CarpetaParaMontar -it --rm duartej/m1992-pyroot:latest
 ### Using the `cp` command:
 - Now, using the same container we created, we can copy some files.
 Again, we need two paths: